Wholesaling real estate has been a significant investment strategy for years, and its relevance will grow in 2024.

 In this simplified example, you could flip the wholesale contract to another investor for $160,000 and keep the $10,000 difference (your assignment fee).
 The investor will then be able to spend $20,000 on repairs and relist the property for its ARV, making about $70,000.
 Win, win, win.

 The key, of course, is finding a good deal.

-Here’s an example of how Ryan Dossey — a real estate investor in Florida — found just one of his great deals…
+Here’s an example of how Ryan Dossey — a real estate investor in Indiana — found just one of his great deals…

 And here’s the property he found…

 This guide will show you how to find these kinds of deals.

 You’re usually looking for undervalued, distressed, in foreclosure, or properties that have gone unsold — all signs of a motivated seller.